CITGuru/PyInquirer/README.md

 # PythonInquirer?

 A collection of common interactive command line user interfaces.
 It is originally called whaaaaaat created by, but due to the author not active, outdated, bad naming and in need of fixes, I decided to rename and apply some fixes on it.
-I also plan to carry out the author's TODO
+I'll also carry out the author's TODO.

 ## Table of Contents